-TIP No. 2: If you’re staying in town, then consider buying a City Pass, available in all major cities like Marseille.
+TIP No. 2: If you’re staying in town, consider buying a City Pass, available in all major cities like.
 The 24-, 36- or 48- hour pass gives you free entrance to most of the museums, except the private ones, discounts on bus tours and le petit train tours and free public transport.

 You also should try to avoid taking taxis if at all possible.